naturezhanghn/naturezhanghn.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently pursuing my Ph.D. at the College of Optical Science and Engineering at Zhejiang University.
 Under the mentorship of Dr. Chen Yueting, I also receive valuable guidance from Professors Xu Zhihai, Feng Huajun, and Li Qi.
-Additionally, I am a trainee researcher at the Shanghai Artificial Intelligence Laboratory, collaborating with Xue Tianfan, Gu Jinwei, Guo Shi, and Zhao Bin.
+Additionally, I am a trainee researcher at the Shanghai Artificial Intelligence Laboratory, working closely with Xue Tianfan, Gu Jinwei, Guo Shi, and Zhao Bin.
 My research interests are primarily in optical imaging and low-level vision.

 ## News